collective/collective.linguafaq/README.txt

 - The FAQ Folder's views are available also on a Topic, so you can compose Topics of FAQ Items according to your own criteria and view them in the same way you would view a FAQ Folder.
+- In a CollectionPortlet with id `faq`, links will be opened in an overlay.